MikailaAkeredolu/c16-midterm/README.md

 > Assume getters, setters and toString where needed.
 See beloe for the requirements:

 - Your Bank must be able to add customers and keep a list of them
-- Every account created must have a uqique accountNumber
+- Every account created must have a unique accountNumber
 - You should also be able to track the number sof accounts created
 - Customers can make deposits and withdrawals
 - Customers cannot deposit negative values if they do print an message such as ***Invalid amount***